Restaurant Review: Na'Brasa Brazilian Steakhouse

 Vegetables can be OK for iron and calcium but the vitamins and minerals in animal foods (meat, fish, eggs and dairy products) beat those in fruit and vegetables hands down.
 There is far more vitamin A in liver than in an apple, for instance.

 Vegetables can be pretty tasty, so if you like them, by all means, eat them.
 But if you think they’re doing wonders for your health, you’re kidding yourself.
-That’s only true if the alternative is something even more devoid of nutrients like wheat products (bread, cereal, pasta, etc) or the boxed processed crap that lines so many supermarket aisles (which is also mostly wheat products).
+That’s only true if the alternative is something almost totally devoid of nutrients like wheat products (bread, cereal, pasta, etc) or the boxed processed crap that lines so many supermarket aisles (which is also mostly wheat products).

 Fruit is definitely tasty, because it’s full of sugar.
 Eat it in moderation, but realize that it’s essentially candy.
 What’s worse is that the sugar in fruit is fructose -- the same stuff in the dreaded high-fructose corn syrup -- which, unlike glucose, is sent directly to your liver and converted to fat.
 There is a reason that fruit is seasonal: before our modern times of food abundance, refrigeration, and long-distance shipping, people would load up on fruit when it ripened in the late summer/early fall, in order to pack on some body fat to survive the winter.
 Eating lots of fruit year-round is not a great idea unless you too want to pack on the body fat.